 Acquire Research Skills

 Take courses that will teach you essential research methods.
-At a minimum, you will need ECON 101, ECON 102, ECON 121, and ECON 122.
-The other 400-level courses will show you how economic analysis is used in research in specific areas of Economics.
+At a minimum, you will need ECON 2101, ECON 2102, ECON 2110, and ECON 3001 (formerly ECON 101, ECON 102, ECON 121, and ECON 122, respectively).
+The other 4000-level courses will show you how economic analysis is used in research in specific areas of Economics.
 You also may benefit from taking courses in Math such as linear algebra and multivariable calculus.

 - Other resources: Contact the free Statistics Consulting Clinic at email@example.com.